-If you aren’t familiar, Amazon Workspaces provides a good Windows PC “in the cloud” (desktop as a service), accessible from your laptop or even iPad, for as little $10 per month (plus an hourly charge).
+If you aren’t familiar, Amazon Workspaces provides an acceptable Windows PC “in the cloud” (desktop as a service), accessible from your laptop or even iPad, for as little $10 per month (plus an hourly charge).

-As I live the life of my dreams … working remotely, traveling and still am able to earn a decent income – my biggest problem is that I must have a fast internet connection, especially now that I am beginning to create videos.
+I live the life of my dreams by working remotely, traveling, and still can earn a decent income.
+My biggest challenge is that I must have a fast internet connection, especially now that I am beginning to create more videos.

-The key is that the Amazon Workspaces PC lives in the cloud, and has access to the full bandwidth of Amazon Web Services – but all I need to be able to do is interact with the virtual screen, requiring far less bandwidth than downloading a large video (for example).
+The essential advantage of an Amazon Workspaces PC is that it lives in the cloud, giving the machine access to the full bandwidth of Amazon Web Services.
+All I need to do is interact with the virtual screen, requiring far less bandwidth than downloading a large video (for example).

-This means that once uploaded, passing files around … even large ones … is amazingly fast and doesn’t require much bandwidth from my local setup, i.e., when I’m using my cellular connection (even in my iPad).
+Having the Amazon Workspaces PC in the cloud means that once I have large files on the machine, passing them around to other cloud-based application is amazingly fast.
+The connection doesn’t require much bandwidth from my local setup, i.e., when I’m using my cellular connection (even using my iPad).

 Here’s what I do after setting up the Amazon WorkSpaces machine:

-- Install the Chrome Browser – I use Chrome for all my development, and connect it to my Google account.
-My plugins, bookmarks and saved passwords are then automagically synched with the workstation.
+- Install the Chrome Browser – I use Chrome for all my development and connect it to my Google account.
+My plugins, bookmarks, and saved passwords are then automagically synced with the workstation.